-On October 17, 2018, a working interest partner in California filed a UCC financing statement in regards to payables owed to the partner by the Company.
-As of May 31, 2019, we had no encumbrances on our crude oil project in Michigan.
+On October 17, 2018, a working interest partner in California filed a UCC financing statement in regards to payable amounts owed to the partner by the Company.
+As of August 31, 2019, we had no encumbrances on our crude oil project in Michigan.